Trump and indicted allies have until noon on August 25 to turn themselves in, DA says

 "Georgia, like every state, has laws that allow those who believe that results of the election are wrong, whether because of intentional wrongdoing or unintentional error to challenge those results in state courts," Willis said.

-Willis alleged that rather than abiding by Georgia's legal process for election challenges, the defendant "engaged in a criminal racketeering enterprise over Georgia's presidential election result subsequent to the indictment."
+Willis alleged that rather than abiding by Georgia's legal process for election challenges, the defendant "engaged in a criminal racketeering enterprise to overturn Georgia's presidential election result subsequent to the indictment."

 Willis said that racketeering charges have "time that you have to serve, so it's not a probated sentence," meaning that if convicted, the defendants will be sentenced to prison time.
 While the trial date is set by a judge, Willis said she would be asking for a trial date within six months.